-The CTP 2050 is the state's long-term vision for California's multi-modal transportation system and the leading policy document for the development of individual regional transportation plans at the metropolitan planning organization (MPO) level.
-Again, climate is one of eight key goals discussed in CTP 2050, to "achieve statewide greenhouse gas (GHG) emissions reductions targets and increase resilience to climate change".
-CTP 2050, combined with CAPTI and the Strategic Plan, put Caltrans' various modal plans on the path towards our desired resilience outcomes on a lonarange planning horizon, specifically through year 2050.
-Additionally, CTP 2050 influences similar policies and actions at the regional level in MPO's regional transportation plans (RTPs).
+The CTP 2050 articulates the state's longterm vision for California's multimodal transportation system.
+Again, climate is one of eight key goals discussed in CTP 2050, to "achieve statewide greenhouse gas (GHG) emissions reductions targets and increase resilience to climate change."
+CTP 2050, combined with CAPTI and the Strategic Plan, put Caltrans' various modal plans on the path towards our desired resilience outcomes on a long-range planning horizon, specifically through year 2050.
+Additionally, CTP 2050 influences similar policies and actions at the regional level in metropolitan planning organization's (MPOs) regional transportation plans (RTPs).